IbrahiimKhan/information/README.md

-# information | Code faster with prebuild boilerplate

-Project name is a `information` which `provides boilerplate code to kickstart your rn projct with restyle theme`.
+# inforamtion

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

 <!--- These are just example requirements.
 Add, duplicate or remove as required --->

-* You have installed the latest version of `nodejs`
+- You have installed the latest version of `nodejs`
-* You have a `<Windows/Linux/Mac>` machine.
+- You have a `<Windows/Linux/Mac>` machine.
-* >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+- > **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Getting Started